danbrakeley/heic2png/README.md

 # heic2png

-`heic2png` losslessly transcodes heic images png.
-It includes options to automatically batch all the .heic files it finds in a folder, and can spread the work across all available CPU cores.
+`heic2png` is a cli app that losslessly transcodes heic images to png.

+It includes options to automatically batch all the `.heic` files it finds in a folder, and can spread the work across all available CPU cores.
 Currently, it only outputs png, and only with minimal compression to keep it fast.
-Note that this may result in relatively large png files, which is preferrable to spending a bunch of time trying to compress image data that likely won't compress very well anyway.
+Note that this may result in relatively large png files (which, imo, is preferrable to spending a bunch of time trying to compress image data that likely won't compress very well anyway).

 ## Install

-Grab the latest zip with the exe off the Releases page, then extract it into a folder in your path.
+[Download the latest release](https://github.com/danbrakeley/heic2png/releases), and then put the exe somewhere in your path.

 ## Usage

-This is a command line app, so open your favorite Windows shell/terminal/console, and pass `-h` or `--help` to see all the options available.
+Run `heic2png -h` to see all the flags and arguments.
 As of v0.2.0, your output should look something like this:

 ```text
 $ heic2png -h